mrtnvh/suitstrap/README.md

 ## Compiling CSS and JavaScript

-Bootstrap uses [Grunt](http://gruntjs.com/) with convenient methods for working with the framework.
+Suitstrap uses [Grunt](http://gruntjs.com/) with convenient methods for working with the framework.
 It's how we compile our code, run tests, and more.
 To use it, install the required dependencies as directed and then run some Grunt commands.

 ### Install Grunt

 From the command line:

 1. Install `grunt-cli` globally with `npm install -g grunt-cli`.
-2. Navigate to the root `/bootstrap` directory, then run `npm install`. npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.
+2. Navigate to the root `/suitstrap` directory, then run `npm install`. npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.

 When completed, you'll be able to run the various Grunt commands provided from the command line.